IngmarBitter/defenders/md/Culture/ClimateChange.slides.md

 ## CO2 Elimination by Technology

-* Wood and dunk are the worst power sources
+* Wood and dung are the worst power sources
 * Coal is second worst, main source in China
 * Wind and solar are costly to produce and intermittent
 * Nuclear is the best by all measures